Career Track MBA Internships

-Once you have worked out the terms of your internship with your organization’s internship supervisor, fill out the Internship Agreement Form and then send to Trisha at email@example.com.
+Once you have worked out the terms of your internship with your organization’s internship supervisor, fill out the Internship Agreement Form (emailed to you) and then send to Trisha at email@example.com.

 If you were given an internship award letter from the organization, this can take the place of the Internship Agreement Form.

 International students also need to fill out a Curricular Practical Training Form (CPT) in order to do an internship.
 More information can be found on the Curricular Practical Training website.
 Please contact International Student Services (firstname.lastname@example.org) with any questions.